Location: Heath Park

 You may not know it but Cardiff is a thriving city you have probably already seen on TV if you watch BBC series Doctor Who, Torchwood, Casualty and Sherlock, to name but a few.
 Cardiff Council receives thousands of requests to film TV series and movies every year.

 Whilst we could talk about our lovely city all day, we thought we’d tell you about what we think are the hidden gems and facts you may not know!

 If you like cycling, did you know Cardiff has over 94km of cycle trails?
 They make that morning commute just a little bit easier!
+One of the most popular cycle trails is the 55 miles long Taff Trail which will take you all the way to Brecon.
 And if the thought of the typical ‘Welsh weather’ puts you off, rest assured that Cardiff has in excess of 200 rain-free days a year on average

 If you're looking to soak up any of those sunny days, you can always visit an event at the central Millennium Stadium, which boasts one of the biggest sun roofs!
-Yes, a fully retractable roof means spectators of rugby, football, rallying & concerts (we welcomed Madonna in 2009 and are waiting for Bruce Springsteen in July 2013) are kept sunshine-happy or rain-free.
+Yes, a fully retractable roof means spectators of rugby, football, rallying & concerts are kept sunshine-happy or rain-free.
 In 2012 the stadium housed spectators of 11 Olympic football matches.